OldhamMade/oldhammade.github.io/_posts/2014-09-20-why-i-hate-tdd.md

   - test-driven-development
 ---

 I know, another article with an inflamatory title.
-But I do.
+But it's true.
 I really do hate Test Driven Development.

-But let me clarify that statement.
+However, let me clarify that statement.
 I hate TDD *in Python*.
 I like testing.
 I think tests are great.
-I thin testing in Python is great too.
-But the way I see TDD tests in Python make me want to claw my eyes out.
+I think testing in Python is great too.
+Yet when I see TDD tests written in Python, they make me want to claw my eyes out.
 They're so... unreadable.

-One of the primary reasons people use Python is it's readability.
+One of the primary reasons people use Python is because of it's inherent readability.
 There are [rules regarding formatting], there are guidelines on [how to document] our code, there's even [the Zen].
 But there's nothing on how to write good tests, specifically test names, in Python.

-Some code I worked on recently had a test class that was basically the following:
+Some code I was looking through on github recently had a test class that was basically the following:

     class TestProduct(unittest.TestCase):
         def test_description(self):